cflood2/Capstone-National-Security-Threats-with-Homegenous-Software-Adoption/README.md

 ### **Contributions Made:**
 Recently, Hou & Janssen [18] have conducted a literature review on trust within the software ecosystem and in software as such.
 They define the software ecosystem as one that comprises actors such as:
-• software end-users who “adopt a software product to makethem more productive”,
+• software end-users who “adopt a software product to make them more productive”,
 • end-user organizations, who “expect that the software products add value to their organization’s goals”,
 • software engineers who create and maintain software products in their capacity as talented individuals,
 • software producing organizations, who employ software engineers to “build and maintain software to create valuable software that should be adopted as widely as possible”, and
 • package maintainers, who are “responsible for developing and maintaining software packages and their frameworks”.

 ### **Investigative Approach:**
 Vargas &al. [27] point out that software developers choose third-party packages (libraries, frameworks, or APIs) arbitrarily, without considering the consequences of their decisions, unless constrained